jmgarridopaz/jmgarridopaz.github.io/content/hexagonalarchitecture-ig/chapter2.md

 I offered this picture to Alistair Cockburn, who published it on Twitter:
 <a target="_blank" href="https://twitter.com/TotherAlistair/status/1122918489558278145">https://twitter.com/TotherAlistair/status/1122918489558278145</a>

-At either the driver or driven side, the Configurable Dependency Pattern applies as follows:
+At either driver or driven side, the Configurable Dependency Pattern applies as follows, <a target="_blank" href="https://youtu.be/th4AgBcrEHA?t=1403"> quoting Alistair Cockburn in his "Alistair in the Hexagone" talk</a>:

 >
 >
-> *The one who triggers the interaction has to know the dependency.*
+> *The one who does the triggering has to know the dependency.*
 >
 >